Alfresco/docs-alfresco/_includes/ags/declare-record.md

 This record can now be filed in the File Plan.
 You can find it in the *Unfiled Records* area in the File Plan explorer panel.
 New records display in the File Plan as incomplete records.
-You need to make sure any required metadata is added before you can set records to complete.
+You need to make sure any required metadata is added before you can set records to {% include tooltip.html word="recordcompleted" text="complete" %}.

 >**Note:** You can also set up folder rules in a non-Records Management site so the files can be automatically declared as records.
 For example, you could create a rule that when a file is tagged as "Confirmed", then a record will be created of that file and added to the Records Management site.